apache/pekko/docs/src/main/paradox/remoting-artery.md

 ## Quarantine

-Akka remoting is using TCP or Aeron as underlying message transport.
+Pekko remoting is using TCP or Aeron as underlying message transport.
 Aeron is using UDP and adds among other things reliable delivery and session semantics, very similar to TCP.
 This means that the order of the messages are preserved, which is needed for the @ref:[Actor message ordering guarantees](general/message-delivery-reliability.md#message-ordering).
 Under normal circumstances all messages will be delivered but there are cases when messages